samertm/weather_study/REFERENCE/ndfd_notes_20140412.md

     cd ..
     sudo rm -R matplotlib

 1. In file `try_ndfd.py` we request data for 10 or 16 days but only five day's of predictions are returned.
+So we will try to work first with Weather Underground.
+See "notes" file for Weather Underground.

 [end]